AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/google-pubsub.md

 >[!TIP]
 >
->When creating an account with restricted access, you must provide at least one of your topic name or subscription name.
+>* When creating an account with restricted access, you must provide at least one of your topic name or subscription name.
 Authentication will fail if both values are missing.
+>* Once created, you cannot change the authentication type of a [!DNL Google PubSub] base connection.
+To change the authentication type, you must create a new base connection.

 If you are creating a new account, select **[!UICONTROL New account]**, and then provide a name and an optional description for your new [!DNL PubSub] account.